Kamahl19/react-starter/DOCS.md

 ## UI Components

 This project already includes [Ant Design](https://ant.design/), a design system and a UI components library for enterprise-level products developed by Alibaba / Alipay.
-It provides an extensive [set of UI components](https://ant.design/components/overview/) and an easy way of [customising the design](https://ant.design/docs/react/customize-theme).
-Just override the [default LESS variables](https://github.com/ant-design/ant-design/blob/master/components/style/themes/default.less) by editing the [src/app/styles/theme-variables.less](./src/app/styles/theme-variables.less).
+It provides an extensive [set of UI components](https://ant.design/components/overview/) and an easy way of [customising the design](https://ant.design/docs/react/customize-theme) using themes.

+This projects comes with 2 themes: default and dark.
+To customize these themes, override the theme tokens in [src/app/theme/baseConfig.ts](./src/app/theme/baseConfig.ts) and [src/app/theme/darkConfig.ts](./src/app/theme/darkConfig.ts) respectively.
+The full list of theme tokens is available in [Ant Design documentation](https://ant.design/docs/react/customize-theme#theme).
+Ant Design provides a [Theme Editor](https://ant.design/theme-editor/) to help you create your own theme.
+Global styles are defined in [src/app/theme/GlobalStyles.tsx](./src/app/theme/GlobalStyles.tsx).

+Currently selected theme is stored in Recoil state and can be retrieved using [useIsDark()](./src/app/theme/ThemeProvider.tsx) hook.
+The theme can be changed using the [src/app/theme/ThemeSwitch.tsx](./src/app/theme/ThemeSwitch.tsx).

 [Global configuration](https://ant.design/components/config-provider/#API) for all components resides in [src/app/providers/AntDesign.tsx](./src/app/providers/AntDesign.tsx).